astropy/astroquery/docs/esasky/esasky.rst

 ===============

 This is a python interface for querying the `ESASky web service
 <http://www.cosmos.esa.int/web/esdc/esasky>`__.
-This supports querying an object
+This module supports cone
+searches and download of data products from all missions available in ESASky.
+You can also use the ESASky Solar System Object crossmatch methods to get all observations (both targeted and serendipitous) of a solar system object.

-as well as querying a region around the target.
-For region queries, the region dimensions may be specified as a radius.
-The queries may be further constrained by specifying a choice of catalogs, missions, or spectra.  `Documentation on the ESASky web service can be found here. <http://www.cosmos.esa.int/web/esdc/esasky-help>`__
+There are 4 categories of methods, based on the type of data: catalogs, observations, spectra, and SSO. `Documentation on the ESASky web service can be found here. <http://www.cosmos.esa.int/web/esdc/esasky-help>`__

 Get the available catalog names